Organization

 As required by the No FEAR Act and U.S. Equal Employment Opportunity Commission (EEOC) rules, CIA posts quarterly data related to equal employment opportunity complaints.
 To review this data, download CIA’s below.

-For more on the No FEAR Act, visit EEOC’s website or the U.S. Office of Special Council.
+For more on the No FEAR Act, visit EEOC’s website.

 Elijah Cummings Act Notices